ablaamim/Pool-Destroyer/readme.md

 ---

-## :wrench: This checks the norm as well !
+## :wrench: This program checks the norm as well !

 ### Norm installation :